-As outlined better in Section 6, East-Africa has always been a major cooperating partner of UNU-GTP.
-Amongst the 694 graduates of UNU-GTP (1979-2018), 270 or 39% have come from 17 African countries.
+As outlined in more detail in Section 6, the East-Africa region has been a major cooperating partner of UNU-GTP from the starting years.
+Amongst the 718 graduates of UNU-GTP (1979-2019), 281 or 39% have come from 18 African countries.
 Most of these come from East Africa.
-By far the largest number has come from Kenya (129).
+By far the largest number has come from Kenya (134).
+This is followed by Ethiopia (45), Djibouti and Tanzania (19), Uganda

-This is followed by Ethiopia (43), Djibouti (18), Tanzania and Uganda (17), and Rwanda (12).
+(17), and Rwanda (12).
 Former UNU Fellows are at the forefront of geothermal research and development in most of these countries.
 The political and economic situation in some of the countries has, however, delayed geothermal development, with some of the professionals trained at UNU-GTP having left their jobs in the geothermal sector and even immigrated to other countries.
-Africa has also received the majority of UNU-GTP MSc Fellowships and PhD Fellowships, with 37, or close to 60% of the 62 UNU MSc-Fellows, who have graduated from the UNU-GTP supported MSc programmes.
-In addition, 6 out of 7 UNU Fellows who have embarked on PhD studies to date on a UNU-GTP Fellowship are Kenyans - with the first one defending her dissertation in February 2013, the first African to do so in Iceland.
-Figure 1 shows the group of UNU Fellows that attended the 6-month training in Iceland in 2018, 24 UNU Fellows, including 5 Kenyans, 2 Ethiopians, 2 Tanzanians, 1 Djiboutian and 1 Zambian.
+Africa has also received the majority of UNU-GTP MSc Fellowships and PhD Fellowships, with 40 MSc Fellows, or 60% of a total of 67, who have graduated from the UNU-GTP supported MSc programmes.
+In addition, 7 out of 8 UNU Fellows who have embarked on PhD studies to date on a UNU-GTP Fellowship are Africans.
+The first one defended her dissertation in February 2013, the first African to do so in Iceland, with two more having since defended their dissertation, or being on the verge of it (Dec.
+2019), and thus receiving a PhD degree.
+All are Kenyans.

-FIGURE 1: The group of UNU Fellows who attended the 6-month training in Iceland in 2018 in the tropical greenhouse called Africa, in Hveragerdi, S-Iceland
+FIGURE 1: The group of UNU Fellows who attended the 6-month training in Iceland in 2019 in Ásbyrgi, Öxarfjördur, NE-Iceland

-For more general information on UNU-GTP, see e.g. Georgsson, 2018; Georgsson et al. 2018, and Haraldsson and Georgsson, 2018, or the UNU-GTP web page www.unugtp.is.
+Figure 1 shows the group of UNU Fellows that attended the 6-month training in Iceland in 2019, 24 UNU Fellows, including 5 Kenyans, 2 Ethiopians, 2 Tanzanians, 1 Djiboutian and 1 Nigerian.
+For more general information on UNU-GTP, see e.g. Georgsson, 2018; Georgsson et al., 2018, and Haraldsson and Georgsson, 2018, or the UNU-GTP web page www.unugtp.is.